Why You Should Save Ski Patrolโ€™s Number in Your Phone When Visiting a Resort

 More Tips

 When you call for help, be ready with the nature of the need and your exact location on the mountain, if you know it, or what lifts or identifiable features you can see if you donโ€™t.
-Providing your jacket color or a basic description of yourself can be helpful as well.
-Also make sure that ski area dispatch has your number for a potential call-back.
+Providing your jacket color or a basic description of yourself can also be helpful.
+Also, ensure that ski area dispatch has your number for a potential call-back.

-Make sure you thank the ski patrol when given the opportunity to.
+Make sure you thank the ski patrol when given the opportunity to do so.
 Many of them are volunteers.
 Credit: Breckenridge Ski Resort

 Related Articles